 In connection with the 2020 brokered private placement the Company issued 331,200 warrants to brokers connected with the financing.
-Each warrant is exercisable for one common share at a price of \$1.15 until August 14, 2022.
+Each warrant was exercisable for one common share at a price of \$1.15 until August 14, 2022.
 A fair value of \$311,323 was attributed to these warrants by using the Black Scholes pricing model using the following weighted average assumptions:

 Expected life 2.0 years

 Risk-free interest rate 0.28%

 Expected volatility 121%

+Expected dividends -

+Weighted average fair value of warrant granted \$0.94